RS-DAT/DockerToSingularity/README.md

 docker save np_mat_sum -o np_mat_sum.tar
 ```

 Then you need to expose the `tar` file to Singularity.
 Singularity uses the path in the format of `docker-archive://<path_to_the_tar>`.
-If you are using a Unix-like system you can just fill in the absolute path of the `tar` file in current directory.
+If you are using a Unix-like system you can fill in the absolute path of the `tar` file in current directory.
 This example, on the other hand, is tested on WSL.
 Therefore to expose the `tar` file to Singularity, we can move the `tar` file to `/tmp`:

 ```sh
 mv np_mat_sum.tar /tmp/np_mat_sum.tar
 ```

-Then the Singularity can build the SIF file from the `tar`.
+Then Singularity can build the SIF file from the `tar` file.

 ```sh
 sudo singularity build np_mat_sum.sif docker-archive:///tmp/np_mat_sum.tar
 ```

-Note that singularty can also build SIF directly from the DockerHub, which may also be a common practice.
+Note that singularity can also build SIF directly from the DockerHub, which may also be a common practice.
 See the [documentation of Singularity](https://docs.sylabs.io/guides/3.0/user-guide/build_a_container.html).

 ## Execute the SIF file